-A fund manager thinks about putting money in different asset types depending on where he or she is allowed to invest, and how well they think the asset might do.
+A fund manager thinks about putting money in different asset types depending on where they are allowed to invest, and how well they think the asset might do.

 You can see definitions of some different asset classes in our glossary at the end of this guide.